Design and Technology

 We value listening to the voice of our children to assess the knowledge and progress they have made.
 Children confidently talk through the process of designing, making and evaluating to achieve objectives and design criteria.
 Pupil’s voice is an important part of assessing, allowing teachers to continually reflect upon and improve the Design and Technology curriculum.

-Design processes are documented in sketchbooks or booklets.
+Design processes are documented in Design & Technology books.
 Each project ends with all children creating a functional and usable product; these products demonstrate the skills they have learnt.
 Throughout the school, it is clear to see the progression of skills through the quality of products each year group creates.

-For further information about the Design and Technology curriculum please email Miss Michiels (email@example.com)
+For further information about the Design & Technology curriculum please email Miss Michiels; email@example.com